B3ND1X/air-script/README.md

 Compatibility: The tool is compatible with devices like Raspberry Pi, enabling discreet operations.
 Users can SSH into the Pi from mobile devices without requiring jailbreak or root access.

-Ethical Use: Always ensure you have authorization to test the networks you are targeting.

-Disclaimer: Air Script is intended for educational purposes and authorized penetration testing only.
-Unauthorized use against networks without explicit permission is illegal and unethical.

-Data Sharing: By uploading handshakes, you are sharing information with a public platform, which could pose ethical and privacy concerns if done without consent.

-This software is a powerful tool for security researchers, but unauthorized use is both unethical and illegal.

 ## Email Notifications

 Don’t want to monitor the process continuously?
 Air Script can send you an email notification once it’s done "pwning" networks.
 No setup required—just enter a valid email address, and Air Script will handle the rest!